If you’re looking for the best web hosting, you may already know one of the main rules of this business:

-No business needs that, so during our tests, we keep a close eye on all downtimes and let you know whether the hosting servers are reliable or not.
+No business needs that, so during my tests, I keep a close eye on all downtimes and let you know whether the hosting servers are reliable or not.

-Speed is important – so we test that.
-Reliability is also important – so we test that, too.
+Speed is important – so I test that.
+Reliability is also important – so I test that, too.

-You may see our hosting status for the performance of the current top web hosting providers.
+You may see the hosting status page for the performance of the current top web hosting providers.